kytos-ng/topology/scripts/README.md

 #### How to use

-- Export these two environment variables, based on where storehouse and kytos is installed, if you're running `amlight/latest` docker image they should be:
+- Export these two environment variables, based on where storehouse and kytos are installed, if you're running `amlight/kytos:latest` docker image they should be:

 ```
 export STOREHOUSE_NAMESPACES_DIR=/var/tmp/kytos/storehouse/